m-col/gitja/README.rst

 ``gitserve`` generates pretty web pages from your git repositories using custom Jinja_\* HTML templates.

+``gitserve`` complements your static site generator so that you can display your code however you want, in a style consistent with the rest of your website!

 This was inspired by stagit_, which generates content with a hard-coded style, so if you like that style and don't want to edit templates, you may prefer to use that.